zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 }
 {% endhighlight %}

-### Define the scope: source code root, included and ignored files
+## Define the scope

-which extensions and files to analyze, and which to ignore
+[Defines the scope](scoping), including the location of the source code root, file extensions and files to analyze, ignored files, files classification, defining what is main code, test code, generated code, build & deployment code, or other code.

 {% highlight json %}
 {